alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_static_sites.md

     If you do not specify an app name with the ``push`` command, the name  specified in the manifest file is used.

-The site should now be live at `https://APPNAME.cloudapps.digital`.
+The site should now be available at `https://APPNAME.cloudapps.digital`.
+For a production app, you should read the [production checklist](/#production-checklist).

 ### Adding more instances